 In February, fifty experts from around the state convened for the Washington State Environmental Justice Mapping Symposium, a day-long working session aimed at identifying and illustrating the communities most impacted by pollution and climate change.
-Symposium participants represented a range of perspectives — from community-based organizations to academia to government agencies — and discussed methods
+Symposium participants represented a range of perspectives — from community-based organizations to academia to government agencies — and discussed methods for determining the illustrating the severity of health and economic impacts on communities all across the state.

 Listening sessions among our members across Washington State on pollution, climate impacts, and the Puget Sound.